Courses and Programs

 Clinical Electives

-Third-Year students are offered a four-week block plus two additional weeks enabling them to explore a career in sub-specialty areas of medicine that are not required within the core third year clinical clerkships.
-Fourth-Year students are offered an additional 26 weeks of electives.
-Of those 26 weeks, approximately 12 of those weeks are spent in electives directly related to the student’s choice of residency.
+Third-Year students are offered six weeks to explore careers in sub-specialty areas of medicine that are not required within the core third-year clinical clerkships.
+Fourth-Year students are offered an additional 28 weeks of electives.
+Of those 28 weeks, approximately 12-14 of those weeks are spent in electives directly related to the student’s choice of residency.
 Virtually every member of the full-time clinical faculty participates in electives, as do many members of the basic sciences faculty.
 Students may select an intensive exposure to any of the clinical areas or a research experience in any of the basic science or clinical areas.

-For more information about the medical education program mission and objectives, curriculum and curriculum overview visit: louisville.edu/medicine/ume.
+For more information about the medical education program mission and objectives, curriculum, and curriculum overview, visit:https://catalog.louisville.edu/professional/medical-bulletin/courses/.

 Dual Degree Programs